zachalam/BitFact/README.md

 - 😎 Use with: mainnet (live), ropsten (testnet), & beaconchain (eth2).

 ## Use Programatically
-You can also import `bitfact` as a module in your project.
+📜 You can also import `bitfact` as a module in your own project.
 ```javascript
 const BitFact = require("bitfact"); // load from npm or yarn
 const bitfact = new BitFact({